The Forest Preserve offers canoeing and kayaking opportunities at locations throughout Will County.

 Canoeing and kayaking regulations

 All persons in a rented canoe or kayak must wear a personal flotation device at Monee Reservoir and at District-sponsored programs.
 Children under the age of 13 must wear PFDs in all instances when on water.

-Swimming, wading and float tubes (belly boats) are prohibited.
+Swimming, wading, paddle boards and float tubes (belly boats) are prohibited.
 Persons must be entirely secured in watercraft.

 Inflatable watercraft is permitted.